Work (human activity): Organizations

 Even if workers are personally ready to perform their jobs, coordination is required for any effort outside of individual subsistence to succeed.
 At the level of a small team working on a single task, only cooperation and good communication may be necessary.
 As the complexity of a work process increases though, requiring more planning or more workers focused on specific tasks, a reliable organization becomes more critical.

 Economic organizations often reflect social thought common to their time and place, such as ideas about human nature or hierarchy.
 These unique organizations can also be historically significant, even forming major pillars of an economic system.
 In European history, for instance, the decline of guilds and rise of joint-stock companies goes hand-in-hand with other changes, like the growth of centralized states and capitalism.

-In industrialized economies, labor unions are another significant organization.
-In isolation, a worker that is easily replaceable in the labor market has little power to demand better wages or conditions.
-By banding together and interacting with business owners as a corporate entity, the same workers can claim a larger share of the value created by their labor.
+In industrialized economies, labour unions are another significant organization.
+In isolation, a worker that is easily replaceable in the labour market has little power to demand better wages or conditions.
+By banding together and interacting with business owners as a corporate entity, the same workers can claim a larger share of the value created by their labour.
 While a union does require workers to sacrifice some autonomy in relation to their coworkers, it can grant workers more control over the work process itself in addition to material benefits.

 Institutions

 The need for planning and coordination extends beyond individual organizations to society as a whole too.
 Every successful work project requires effective resource allocation to provide necessities, materials, and investment (such as equipment and facilities).
 In smaller, traditional societies, these aspects can be mostly regulated through custom, though as societies grow, more extensive methods become necessary.

 These complex institutions, however, still have roots in common human activities.
 Even the free markets of modern capitalist societies rely fundamentally on trade, while command economies, such as in many communist states during the 20th century, rely on a highly bureaucratic and hierarchical form of redistribution.

 Other institutions can affect workers even more directly by delimiting practical day-to-day life or basic legal rights.
 For example, a caste system may restrict families to a narrow range of jobs, inherited from parent to child.
 In serfdom, a peasant has more rights than a slave but is attached to a specific piece of land and largely under the power of the landholder, even requiring permission to physically travel outside the land-holding.
-How institutions play out in individual workers' lives can be complex too; in most societies where wage-labor predominates, workers possess equal rights by law and mobility in theory.
+How institutions play out in individual workers' lives can be complex too; in most societies where wage labour predominates, workers possess equal rights by law and mobility in theory.
 Without social support or other resources, however, the necessity of earning a livelihood may force a worker to cede some rights and freedoms in fact.